 Job loss, health issues, returning to school for more education, are some of the realities of life that impact your ability to pay your student loan.

-While both of our children had student loans, our daughter paid hers off in under 4 years while our son has chosen the lifetime to pay approach.
+While both of our children had student loans, our daughter paid hers off in under 4 years after graduating while our son has chosen the lifetime to pay approach.

 Impacting his ability to keep current with student loan payments was a spinal cord injury that made him unemployable for a number of years.
 He was able to consolidate several of his college student loans but discovered the hard way that student loans live forever if not paid off.